microsoft/fluentui/packages/react-components/react-field/Spec.md

 - New `valueLabel` prop for the label of the Switch
 - The `label` prop will go to the Field and NOT the Switch
-- _NEEDS REVIEW_ - Should we rename the underlying Switch `label` prop to `valueLabel`?
-If so, then SwitchField would no longer be a special case.

 ## Structure